laravel/docs/eloquent.md

 <a name="collections"></a>
 ## Collections

-All multi-result sets returned by Eloquent either via the `get` method or a relationship return an Eloquent `Collection` object.
+All multi-result sets returned by Eloquent, either via the `get` method or a `relationship`, will return a collection object.
 This object implements the `IteratorAggregate` PHP interface so it can be iterated over like an array.
 However, this object also has a variety of other helpful methods for working with result sets.

 For example, we may determine if a result set contains a given primary key using the `contains` method: